 Quantitative Measures

 Self-report questionnaires and physiological data will be used to test the model.
 All the self-report scales have been used in Israeli samples and have shown good reliability and validity.
-The model will be controlled for sociodemographic variables of age, gender, and ethnicity as well as for other characteristics of the abuse such as time lapsed since the abuse.
+The model will be controlled for sociodemographic variables of age, gender, and ethnicity as well as for other characteristics of the abuse such as time elapsed since the abuse.

 Predictive Variables